 Also, SIDG is assisting local governments in the administration of their local revolving loan funds.
 Local funds can be coupled with RLF loans for a complete business/industry financial package.
 As local RLF funds are repaid by business/industry, the proceeds are returned to the local fund to recapitalize it for future loans.

-Since its inception SIDG has made 56 loans from the Revolving Loan Fund totaling over $4,500,000.
-Loans are for periods up to thirty years, and have ranged in values from $20,000 to $250,000.
+As of December 2018, SIDG has made 87 loans from the Revolving Loan Fund in excess of $6 million and assisted in creating over 3,740 jobs.
+Loans are for periods up to twenty-five years, and have ranged in values from $20,000 to $250,000.
 Interest rates are usually at 4%.
 Applications and complete program details are available at the SICOG office.